Home » Tanzania Destinations » Burigi – Chato National Park

 Gazetted as a National Park in 2019 Burigi Chato covers 4,707 sq. km making it the 4th largest National Park in Tanzania.
 Stretching from Lake Victoria in the East to the Rwandan boundary in the West Burigi Chato is an enormous piece of the wild country encompassing freshwater lakes, long hills, rocky crags along escarpments, deeply set valleys lined with forest, open plains, swamps, rivers, flood plains and hundreds of square kilometers of medium and tall grass wooded savanna – mostly Combretum and Terminalia known as Miombo.
 A key attraction in this National Park is the lakes with Lake Burigi being the 3rd largest lake in the country.
-It is a long lake with a number of islands, inlets, and bays along its length, some of which are swampy and are home to the rare sitatunga antelope, and possibly also the even rarer shoebill stork.
+It is a long lake with several islands, inlets, and bays along its length, some of which are swampy and are home to the rare sitatunga antelope, and possibly also the even rarer shoebill stork.
 All the lakes lie along winding valleys lined with trees and occasional palms.
 They are tranquil and beautiful and provide wonderful opportunities for boating and water-borne game viewing, as well as sites for camps and small lodges.
 There is an atmosphere here of untouched remote wilderness, and that a lifetime of exploring would not reveal all its corners and treasures.
 Climate and Seasons This part of East Africa has two rainfall peaks.
 One in November / December and another in March / April, with dry weather from June to September.
 Temperatures are pleasant with cool nights and warm days.
 From June to October conditions are dry and wildlife will be increasingly concentrated around the lakes and the many freshwater springs found throughout the Park.
 The green season starts in October with the first rains, but the hilly terrain and stony soils make access possible to most areas, and wildlife spreads out through green wooded valleys and numerous small plains.

 This National Park is set among the pictorial beauty of the lakes and the riverside which is a delight for the eyes of any tourist.

-Some rare species of birds are also found in the Burigi-Biharamulo, Kimisi, Ibanda and Rumanyika National Park and some of them are fish eagles, papyrus ganolek, and bizarre shoebill stork.
+Some rare species of birds are also found in the Burigi-Biharamulo, Kimisi, Ibanda, and Rumanyika National Park and some of them are fish eagles, papyrus ganolek, and bizarre shoebill stork.

-It also extends to the eastern side towards the Kimisi , Burigi -Biharamulo, Ibanda and Rumanyika National Park Tanzania and also to the Akagera National park in the west.
-So just book a trip to this amazing national park .
+It also extends to the eastern side towards the Kimisi, Burigi-Biharamulo, Ibanda, and Rumanyika National Park Tanzania and also to the Akagera National Park in the west.
+So just book a trip to this amazing national park.

 Wildlife Wildlife

-numbers are increasing throughout the Park with elephants, buffalo, zebra, giraffe, waterbuck, eland, warthog, roan, topi, impala, sable, and many other smaller species being regularly seen.
+Numbers are increasing throughout the Park with elephants, buffalo, zebra, giraffe, waterbuck, eland, warthog, roan, topi, impala, sable, and many other smaller species being regularly seen.
 Oribi is also commonly found.
 A less common species is the swamp-dwelling sitatunga.
 The big cat lion, leopard, and cheetah are present and can be enjoyed on many a game drive.
-There are also many crocodiles and hippo in the lakes and Rivers.
+There are also many crocodiles and hippos in the lakes and Rivers.

 Getting around